TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/None/Properties/PassContent.rst

 pass\_content
 =============

+.. confval:: pass_content

+   :type: boolean
-   :type: boolean   :Scope: Display
+   :Scope: Display

    If set, then content from the field is directly outputted in the :code:`<input>` section as value attribute.
    Otherwise, the content will be passed through :code:`htmlspecialchars()`.

    Be careful to set this flag since it allows HTML from the field to be outputted on the page, thereby creating the possibility of XSS security holes.